float3/float3.github.io/quartz-local/comments/README.md

 ## Quoting

-The quote is stored as text, not as an offset or a generated anchor, because a position-based reference would rot silently the first time the page is edited.
+The quote is stored as text, not as an offset or a generated anchor, because a position-based reference would become invalid without warning the first time the page is edited.
 `ts/src/comments/quotes.ts` flattens the article's text nodes at read time, collapses whitespace, finds the passage, and wraps it in `<mark id="quote-<id>">` with a `¶` backlink to `#comment-<id>`.
 The comment's own blockquote links the